mstudio45/digmacro/README.md

 ---

+#### **Permissions on macOS**
+If you are running the macro on MacOS, you may need to allow the terminal to have accessibility, screen recording and input monitoring permissions.

+**1. Accessibility Permissions**
+> Required for controlling mouse clicks and keyboard input Needed for the automation features to work

+**How to grant:** System Preferences → Security & Privacy → Privacy → Accessibility → Add the application (Terminal)

+**2. Screen Recording Permissions**
+> Required for taking screenshots to analyze the game state Used for image recognition and prediction systems

+**How to grant:** System Preferences → Security & Privacy → Privacy → Screen Recording → Add the application (Terminal)

+**3. Input Monitoring Permissions**
+> Required for keyboard and mouse event handling

+**How to grant:** System Preferences → Security & Privacy → Privacy → Input Monitoring → Add the application (Terminal)

+---

 ## How to Stop the Macro
 > [!NOTE]
 > Keybind Shortcuts are not supported on macOS due to certain Python and OS restrictions.